maxcwolf/emmo-email/README.md

+# emmo

+> Work In Progress

-- Uses MLab for remote instance of MongoDB
+- Uses MLab for remote instance of MongoDB.

-- For this app to work in your environemt, you will need to provide your own `keys.js` file containing the following keys:
+- For this app to work in your environemt, you will need to provide your own `dev.js` file containing the following keys:

 ```js
 module.exports = {